grpc/grpc.io/content/en/docs/languages/cpp/callback.md

 gRPC C++ offers two kinds of APIs: sync APIs and async APIs.
 More specifically, we have two kinds of async APIs: the old one is completion-queue based; the new one is callback-based, which is easier to use.
-In this codelab, we will focus on the callback-based async APIs (callback APIs for short).
+In this tutorial, we will focus on the callback-based async APIs (callback APIs for short).
 You will learn how to use the callback APIs to implement the server and the client for the following kinds of RPCs:

 *   Unary RPC
 *   Server-side streaming RPC